 First impressions are important!
 Dress suitably for the company, and don't overdo your makeup, jewellery or perfume/ aftershave.
 Hair should be clean and tidy.
 Take just one neat bag or briefcase with you.
 Be smart and clean, but make sure you are wearing something you are comfortable in and turn your mobile phone off.
 Your consultant can advise you on what to wear if you are unsure.
 It is best to wear a slightly different outfit for a second interview at the same company, but ensure it is still business attire.

 A copy of your current CV and all relevant certificates and references.
 A notepad and pen may also be handy, along with a few questions to ask the interviewer.

 Find out about the company and review the job specification before the interview.

 - What size is it?

 - Who are its competitors?

-Your Consultant will be able to help you with information about the Company and Job specification but you will need to do some personal research by logging onto the Company Website and reading the job description fully.
+Your consultant will be able to help you with information about the company and job specification but you will need to do some personal research by logging onto the company website and reading the job description fully.

 Find out about the structure of the interview

-Questions based on your CV to explain your career path and ambitions
+Prepare questions based on your CV to explain your career path and ambitions

 - Pick out your skills or achievements that are directly relevant, and rehearse these